 BONUS VIEW for Full Series Subscribers:

-Saturday, May 16, 2 PM, Joan & Bruce Weber;
+Saturday, May 16, 1 - 3 PM,

-Thursday, April 30 | Christine Warnke (Cathedral Heights, DC)
+Thursday, April 30 | Dr. Christine Warnke (Cathedral Heights, DC)

 Dr. Christine Warnke’s collection in her Cathedral Heights home unfolds like a visual autobiography—an intricate tapestry woven from continents, cultures, and generations.
-Each piece carries its own story, yet together they form a cohesive narrative of movement, religious heritage, and forgotten history through a myriad of paintings and sculptures gathered from across Europe, Africa, and the many places that have Dr. Warnke’s life.
+Each piece carries its own story, yet together they form a cohesive narrative of movement, heritage, and forgotten history through a myriad of paintings and sculptures gathered from across Europe, Africa, and the many places that have shaped Dr. Warnke’s life.

 Thursday, May 7 | Lauren Penneys & Nick Potter (Kalorama, DC)